R0d19/ACTIVE-DIRECTORY/README.md

 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.

-Create a Resource Group,and give your resource group a name

-Create the Domain Controller VM (Windows Server 2022) Give your Virtual machine a name (ex: windows-server-2022)
+1 Create the Domain Controller VM (Windows Server 2022) Give your Virtual machine a name (ex: windows-server-2022)

+2 Create a Resource Group,and give your resource group a name

-Choose region
+3 Choose region

-Choose Availability Options (Zones)

-Choose Image (Software that will run the Virtual Machine)
+4 Choose Image (Software that will run the Virtual Machine) (Windows Server 2022)

-To Save cost, select/click Run with Azure Spot discount

-Create Username and Password for your virtual machine
+5 Create Username and Password for your virtual machine

-To access internet, select Public inbound ports, for testing choose to allow selected ports, for real live, choose none and create your own as a professional

-Selectports, choose HTTP for windows and SSH for Linux, RDP will be automatically selected
+6  RDP (3389) will be automatically selected

-Click to confirm the Licensing
+7 Click review and create

-click next
+8 click next and then create

-Review and Create to complete the Deployment
+9 Review and Create to complete the Deployment

-After Deployment, Go to Resources in Azure
+10 After Deployment, Go to Resources in Azure

-Log into the VM and install Active Directory Domain Services
+11 Log into the VM using credentials created previously

+12 Install Active Directory Domain Services

-Setup a new forest as mydomain.com
+13 Setup a new forest as mydomain.com

-Create a Domain Admin user within the domain
+14 Create a Domain Admin user within the domain